Sugar falls on reduced demand

-Mumbai, May 14 (PTI) Prices of both varieties of sugar fell further at the Vashi wholesale market here today following reduced demand from stockists and retailers amidst ample supply from producing region.
+Mumbai, Feb 22 (PTI) Prices of both varieties of sugar fell further at the Vashi wholesale market following reduced demand from stockists and bulk consumers.

 Following are todays closing rates for sugar (per quintal) with the previous rates given in brackets: